 Though an abscess is typically a deep infection, pus coming to the surface may be seen.

 Abscesses can occur at the site of an injury.
 In this case, an abscess developed after ear cartilage piercing.
 Note the pus-filled area at the center.

-Images of Abscess Information (9)
+Images of Abscess (9)

+Though an abscess is typically a deep infection, pus coming to the surface may be seen.